pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 Once we decided to introduce voucher support in buy-flow of our application.
 To do it faster I hardcoded the coupon code and validation logic within the codebase.

-From the next day, the marketing team kept asking to change the coupon almost every day, and we kept re-writing the same block of code instead of moving forward and focus on other features.
+Next day onwards, the marketing team kept asking to change the coupon almost every day, and we kept re-writing the same block of code instead of moving forward and focus on other features.

 Later on, similar kind of changes got introduced in deciding commission, delivery charges, pickup charges etc. Thankfully, my mentor introduced me to rule engines to solve such problems gracefully.